shiftavenue/shiftavenue-pswslmanage/docs/ci/README.md

 Please go to your [api key manage](https://www.powershellgallery.com/account/apikeys) and create an API key.
 The key has a maximum validity of 365 days.
 Outdated keys can easily refreshed with the "Regenerate" Button.
 The current key was created 2023-09-21.

-The Key must be added to the GitHub secrets of this repository.
+The Key must be added to the GitHub secrets of this repository (Settings -> Secrets and variables -> Actions -> Secrets).

+The secret value is "PSGALLERY_API_KEY".

+### Create a Personal access token

+Goto your account -> "Settings -> Developer Settings -> Personal access tokens -> Tokens (classic)" and a PAT with full-repo access and workflow access.

+Add the PAT to the value "RUNNER_PAT" as descriped in [Create a PowershellGallery API key](#create-a-powershellgallery-api-key).

 ### Install Powershell Core